ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 PARALYTIC LOWERED THROUGH A ROOF AT CAPERNAUM

 This photo is of a restored Talmudic era village modeled on the ruins of a fourth - eighth century village at Qatzrin in the Golan Heights.
 Similar basalt construction was found in the ruins of Capernaum during the time of Jesus.

 The unhewn logs were used as rafters with branches and saplings as cross support.
 The top was overlain with tightly packed clay.
-Terracotta roof tiles were not known in rural Galilean villages during the first century AD, but where known in the region during Byzantine times.
+Terracotta roof tiles were not known in rural Galilean villages during the first century AD, but were known in the region during Byzantine times.

 From Capernaum National Park I was able to look to the east and see the saddle shaped ridge that Gamala was built upon.
 At Gamala destroyed during the Jewish-Roman War 64 - 70 A.D. by the Romans; plaster was used on the roofs of the finer homes instead of clay.
 There were no clay tile roofs seen at Gamala.

 The Gospel writer Luke reported a paralytic man was lowered through the tiled roof.
 It has been suggested the Greek for clay tile might have also meant packed clay.
 Many roofs of the Galilean villages were overlain with packed clay.
 As late as the early 20th century some of the roofs in Tiberias were of packed clay.
 Reports of clay leaking during heavy rains were commonplace.
 Sometimes grass sprouted from peoples rooftops.
 Luke or a later copyist might have been from a village with clay tile roofs and recorded the roof as clay tile out of a bias of thinking roofs were made of tile.